Jefferson Community College (New York): Academics

 Jefferson offers 14 A.A.S. career curricula, 12 transfer A.A. or A.S. curricula and six certificate programs.
 Six of these programs are available entirely online.
 The college also offers degree programs from other colleges in the "Higher Education Program".
-This includes joint programs with State University of New York at Potsdam, Keuka College, Empire State College, Upstate Medical University, and Paul Smith's College.
+This includes joint programs with State University of New York at Potsdam, Keuka College, Empire State University, Upstate Medical University, and Paul Smith's College.
 The cost of In-state tuition is US$5,424 and $10,176 for out of state tuition.

 Student life

-There were 2,658 Students in Fall 2020, with 1,431 of them full-time and 1,227 of them part-time.
-In Fall 2018, the ethnicity distribution of the college was 73% White, 9% Hispanic/Latino, 9% Black/African Americans 3% of two or more races, 1% Asian, 1% Indian, and 1% international student, with the gender distribution being 60% Female 40% Male.
+There were 2,658 students in fall 2020, with 1,431 of them full-time and 1,227 of them part-time.
+In fall 2018, the ethnicity distribution of the college was 73% White, 9% Hispanic/Latino, 9% Black/African Americans 3% of two or more races, 1% Asian, 1% Indian, and 1% international student, with the gender distribution being 60% Female 40% Male.
 The College’s first residence hall opened in 2014.
 It houses 294 students and includes two classrooms, a large group meeting room, a security desk, a technology nook and two large study/social lounges on the main floor.
 Study lounges are also on each floor in both wings.